 Prerequisites: None

-BUS 385 Project Management
+CBE 385 Project Management

 In this course students learn project management skills that are essential for current or future managers regardless of their career concentration.
 Some of the topics covered include life cycle models; project selection; project monitoring and control; planning with uncertainty; managing scope, risk, quality, time and costs; procurement; human resources and communications; the critical chain method; and managing multiple projects.
 It also discusses commercial project management software and how to overcome its limited functionality to address the requirements of managing risky, complex projects in practice.